-Groundwater was measured at elevation 64.4 feet in boring B-1 and 65.3 feet at boring B-2 in 1957 field investigation in the nearby San Joaquin River Bridge.
-Surface water was observed in the channel during the fall of 2006 foundation investigation.
-However, these groundwater elevations are expected to fluctuate with seasonal precipitation.
+Based on the 1957 field investigation, groundwater was measured at elevation 64.4 feet in boring B-1 and 65.3 feet at boring B-2.
+Running water was observed in the River during the fall of 2006 foundation investigation.
+The above groundwater elevations is expected to fluctuate with seasonal precipitation.

-Based on the California Seismic Hazard Map 1996, the controlling fault at the site is the Midway-San Joaquin/N fault.
-This fault is located approximately 11.2 miles west of the site.
-This fault is capable of producing a maximum credible earthquake of 6.75 Mw.
-The Peak Bedrock Acceleration, based on the above seismic hazard map was estimated to be 0.3g.
-Based on the analysis, the liquefaction potential at the site is considered high.
-Caltrans' protocol was used in determining the axial pile load capacity for potentially liquefiable soil layers.
-Soil layers below the pile cut off tip elevation that were deemed liquefiable contribute zero soil / pile resistance to the applied axial load on the pile, and therefore, were discounted in the pile load calculations.
-When the soil layers above the lowest liquefiable layer that did not liquefy, the soil resistances (skin friction) of these layers were discounted as above and a negative soil resistance component (down-drag load) was applied to the pile.
+Based on the California Seismic Hazard Map 1996, the controlling fault is the Midway-San Joaquin fault.
+This fault is located approximately 11 miles west of the site, and is capable of producing a maximum credible earthquake of 6.75 Mw.
+The Peak Bedrock

+Acceleration, based on the above map was estimated to be 0.3g at the site.
+Based on the analysis, the liquefaction potential at the site is considered high at all support locations.
+Caltrans' protocol used in determining the axial pile load capacity for potentially liquefiable soil layers are as follows.
+Soil layers below the pile cut off tip elevation that are deemed liquefiable contribute zero soil / pile resistance to the applied axial load on the pile, and therefore, are discounted in the pile load calculations.
+When the soil layers above the lowest liquefiable layer do not liquefy, the soil resistances (skin friction) of these layers are discounted as above and a negative soil resistance component (down-drag load) is applied to the pile.
 The down-drag load affect is caused by the settlement of the non-liquefied soil layers above.

-There is no known active fault crossing the bridge site, therefore, the potential for surface rupture at the site is considered low.
+There is no known active fault crossing the bridge site, Therefore, the potential for surface rupture at the site is considered insignificant.

-Based on the results of the laboratory corrosion tests, the site soils are not corrosive.
+Based on the results of the corrosion testing, the site soils are not considered to be corrosive.